07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 >> What bad might our pursuit of honouring Te Tiriti have inadvertently achieved?

-At a first level, – while honouring the Treaty is the right thing to have done – doing so will have disadvantaged Māori wherever this served to enhance or feed a victim mentality.
+At a first level, while honouring the Treaty is the right thing to have done – doing so will have disadvantaged Māori wherever this enhanced or fed into a victim mentality.

 When we fall for the lie that we are a victim we unwisely place our hope for our future in the someone else’s hands.
-This is a really silly thing to do!
-The assumption that someone else somehow owes us something rarely improves our lives.
-In truth, I believe it leads to our demise.
+It’s a silly thing to do – while easy to do when we feel hurt.
+Everyone who has ever been hurt understands this.

 Examples are easy to find – because this isn’t a matter of race.
-Many of us suffer injustices, or are disadvantaged in some way or another (if we allow comparing to everyone else to become the measure of our lives).
+Many of us have suffered injustices, or are disadvantaged in some way.

-To consider the process – if I choose to replay injustices in my life in my mind, I can bring the emotions connected with them back to life.
+To consider the process, if I choose to replay injustices in my mind, I can bring the emotions connected with them back to life.
 I can revive them.
-I think I can also create them – which is quite a statement.
-While remembering past injuries is sometimes helpful to healing it is (a) not necessary for healing, and (b) sometimes very unhealthy!
+I believe I could also ‘create’ them – which is quite a statement.
+While remembering past injuries is sometimes helpful to healing it is (a) not necessary for healing, and (b) sometimes actually unhealthy!

 I have long-known that if I ever fell for the ‘victim mentality trap’ I’d be condemning myself to long-term mental ill-health.
-No amount of pointing the finger, or stating of blame, or of considering the detrimental effects I suffer because of things that happened, or even of asking for and hearing apologies were I ‘lucky’ enough to have that… ..would EVER heal the heart!
+No amount of pointing the finger, or stating of blame, or of considering the detrimental effects I suffer because of things that happened, or of asking for apologies even if I were then ‘lucky’ enough them to be forthcoming… …would EVER heal the heart!

 Hurts like these are healed through the power of forgiveness alone!

-> What good did our pursuit of honouring Te Tiriti achieve?
+> For our second question: What good did our pursuit of honouring Te Tiriti achieve?

-For a balancing point… our honouring of Te Tiriti achieved a lot of good!
+Our honouring of Te Tiriti has achieved a lot of good!

-AND – of course – was the right thing to do!!!
+And it was the right thing to do!

-Together we’ve created an environment within which – today – Māori can feel affirmed and valued in their heritage as never before (since approx. 1860 – as a flexible time-marker in consideration of changing population and power demographics) .
+Together we’ve created an environment within which – today – Māori can feel affirmed and valued in their heritage as never before (since approx. 1860 – as a flexible time-marker).

-Our choice to generally value things-Māori more has contributed to a restoration of mana-Māori (the pride a person can feel in being Māori).
+Our choice to generally value things-Māori has certainly contributed to a restoration of mana-Māori (the pride a person can feel in being Māori).
 This was needed – because things-Māori really were generally despised and/or disregarded.
-That was wrong!
-Correcting it is good!
+That was wrong and correcting it is good!

-The financial settlements related to Te Tiriti have also put money in the hands of Māori – restoring a small part of what was taken, while also positioning them to do things that could make a different for their future.
+The financial settlements related to Te Tiriti have also put money in the hands of Māori – restoring a small part of what was taken, while also positioning them to do things that could make a difference for their future.
 This is called ‘mana whenua’ – the mana connected to the land (or other assets).
 This firstly is about aiding a healing of hearts.
 An apology was needed – and was given, with money in hand as a demonstration that the heart behind the apology was sincere.
 The clock cannot be wound back.
 What was taken cannot ever be restored.
-In normal, or healthy, scenarios – this should make a difference.
-But if you think of family breakdowns where someone apologises – while it helps the offended person, it doesn’t automatically follow that they do find the path toward healing.
-(The giving of forgiveness is what enables the healing!)
+In normal, or healthy, scenarios – this apology and ‘token of restoration’ should make a difference (while the choice to forgive and be free of it always rests with the individual – as with the resolving of any past wrong).

 The money given (secondly) serves to put choices in the hands of Māori – which is important and needed in view of not only assets lost, but also the esteem, confidence and opportunity associated with it.
 As I’ve discussed elsewhere in prior years, many Iwi are doing very well with their investments.
 As a result there is economic help and related benefits available to Māori in many Iwi, the likes of which the rest of us will never get.
 And this is only set to increase.

 The mana given to being Māori has continued to grow also – with Government endorsement, to the point where Māori are now at a considerable advantage over non-Māori with regard to education and employment opportunities.
 I can think of many examples.
 Were I part Māori I can think of a number of things in my life that would be different and easier.
-The playing field isn’t even – and that’s not all bad.
-(If it is about cultural appetite or desire for something – that’s natural.
-If it is about coerced or manipulated prejudice – that’s bad).
+The playing field isn’t even – but that’s not all bad.

 In summary of this sub-point: Our honouring of the Treaty has been an act of justice, honouring to God, and loving toward our Māori people.
-It has been an immense good – even if not the solution for Māori wellbeing!
+It has been an immense good – but it is not the solution for Māori wellbeing!

 What then about some solutions?